codes-at-elm/simple_linear_regression/README.md

 # Simple Linear Regression
-Predicting teen birth rate per 1000 females 15 to 17 years old based on their poverty level using simple liner regression.
+Predicting teen birth rate per 1000 females 15 to 17 years old based on their poverty level using simple liner regression, pandas, matplotlib and skikit-learn.